lsst-dm/dmtn-308/index.rst

 PostgreSQL
 ~~~~~~~~~~

-- PostgreSQL would have low operating costs to the project for on-premises deployments.
+- PostgreSQL would have low operating costs for on-premises deployments.
 - Cost predictability is high for on-premises deployments, as existing infrastructure and budget would cover the overhead of running the database at USDF.
 - Hardware costs could be high for a single-node deployment, as it would need to be provisioned with sufficient memory, CPU, and storage to meet the expected data volume and query load.

 Citus
 ~~~~~

-- Citus should have low operating costs for on-premises deployments, as the overhead of running the database would presumably be covered by existing infrastructure and budget.
+- Citus would have low operating costs for on-premises deployments, as the overhead of running the database would presumably be covered by existing infrastructure and budget.
-- Cost predictability should be high for on-premises deployments, as the costs are fixed and known in advance.
+- Cost predictability would be high for on-premises deployments, as the costs are fixed and known in advance.
 - However, Citus would incur much higher hardware costs than a single-node PostgreSQL deployment, as it would require multiple nodes to be provisioned with sufficient memory, CPU, and storage to meet the expected data volume and query load.
    - This would likely include new hardware purchases, as the existing infrastructure at USDF could likely not support the required number of nodes with the proper hardware configuration.
+   - Lead-in time for hardware procurement and deployment would also need to be considered and could be a significant limiting factor in deploying Citus on-premises.

 Qserv
 ~~~~~